Sanrax/flashcart-guides/docs/cart-guides/gwblue.md

     1. Download the [Gateway Blue WoodR4 1.62 kernel.](https://archive.flashcarts.net/Gateway_Blue/Gateway_Blue_Wood_R4_1.62.zip)

     1. Open/extract the zip file, and copy *the contents* into the root of your SD card.

-    1. If you'd like to be able to use cheats on your games, download a [cheat database.](https://github.com/DeadSkullzJr/NDS-i-Cheat-Databases/releases/latest)
+    1. If you'd like to be able to use cheats on your games, download a [cheat database.](https://gbatemp.net/threads/deadskullzjrs-nds-i-cheat-databases.488711)

-    1. You will need the `usrcheat.7z` file.
-Extract it using [7-Zip](https://www.7-zip.org/), inside you will find a `usrcheat.dat` file.
+    1. You will need the `usrcheat.dat` file from the download link in the post.
 Copy this file to `__rpg/cheats/` on your SD card.
 (Create the `cheats` folder if it doesn't exist)

     1. Create a `Games` folder in your SD card root, and place your `.nds` game ROMs inside.
 You can also create additional folders to help with organizing/categorizing your ROMs.